1947 Sydney hailstorm: Aftermath

 The most damage was caused when the storm was its most intense, over the eastern suburbs of the city.
-According to the Bureau of Meteorology, over 5000 roofs were damaged in Waverley by the lumps of hail which weighed up to 1.8 kg.
+According to the Bureau of Meteorology, over 5,000 roofs were damaged in Waverley by the lumps of hail which weighed up to 1.8 kg.
 No official cost total exists for the amount of damage caused by the 1947 hailstorm, however a Reuters article published in The New York Times on 2 January estimated preliminary damage to be worth around US$3 million, equivalent to £750,000.
 This is approximately equal to A$45 million in modern figures, placing it well below the costliest natural disasters in Australian history; this, given the severity of the storm cell, is attributable mainly to the relative inexpensiveness of buildings and other items of the era.
 More definite historical accounts exist for damage caused to certain buildings.
 The historic skylight which runs through the centre of the main Central railway station building was smashed, and the shards reportedly fell in sizes up to 26 cm2 on around 100 waiting passengers.

 Convertible cars, in fashion at the time of the storm, also sustained severe damage, mainly punctures to the soft-top roofs, and trams that ran through the eastern suburbs at the time also suffered damage.
 According to veteran meteorologist Richard Whitaker, "Sydney was staggered by the enormity of the incident, as there had not been even a remotely similar storm in living memory".
-The problems were exacerbated due to a lack of building materials available for use in repair work, a result of the Second World War which had concluded only 18 months prior.
+The problems were exacerbated due to a lack of building materials available for use in repair work, a result of World War II which had concluded only 18 months prior.
 This contributed to the delays which resulted in houses still covered with only temporary tarpaulins several years later.

 Most of the approximately 1000 injuries were caused by the hailstones directly striking people or from flying debris, with the latter mainly from shattered windows.
 Of these, between 200 and 350 people required hospitalisation or other medical attention, however figures vary between different sources.
 The storm struck during the afternoon of a public holiday—New Year's Day—which produced hot and humid conditions, and the beaches in the eastern suburbs were significantly populated.
-The beach-goers were exposed to the large hail when the storm cell reached the coastline, and according to the front page report in The Sydney Morning Herald the following day, "[f]or nearly three hours, ambulance wagons travelled from the eastern suburbs beaches with the injured".
+The beach-goers were exposed to the large hail when the storm cell reached the coastline, and according to the front-page report in the Sydney Morning Herald the following day, "[f]or nearly three hours, ambulance wagons travelled from the eastern suburbs beaches with the injured".
 The 8 cm hailstones which fell during the 1947 event were not matched in Sydney for 52 years, until the 1999 hailstorm, which caused A$1.7 billion in insured damage—the costliest natural disaster in Australian history.